Skip to content

 Wire bot detection at edge or proxy

-Add user-agent based routing: verified bots (Googlebot, OAI-SearchBot, PerplexityBot, etc.) go to prerender; humans go to SPA origin.
-Use IP verification for compliance.
+Add user-agent based routing using a ready-made integration (Cloudflare Worker, Vercel middleware, AWS Lambda, or an Nginx/Apache rule): verified bots (Googlebot, OAI-SearchBot, PerplexityBot, etc.) go to the ostr.io renderer; humans go to SPA origin.

 3. Step 3